Overx/fenixcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run fenixcoin-qt.exe.
+Unpack the files into a directory and run Fenixcoin-qt.exe.

 Fenixcoin-Qt is the original Fenixcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Fenixcoin transactions;